cloudfoundry-attic/hm9000/README.md

 Desired state is stored under `/desired/APP_GUID-APP_VERSION

 ### analyzer`

-The `analyzer` comes up, analyzes the actual and desired state, and uses the `outbox` to put pending `start` and `stop` messages in the store.
+The `analyzer` comes up, analyzes the actual and desired state, and puts pending `start` and `stop` messages in the store.
+If a `start` or `stop` message is *already* in the store, the analyzer will *not* override it.

 ### `sender`

 The `sender` runs periodically and pulls pending messages out of the store and sends them over `NATS`.
 The `sender` verifies that the messages should be sent before sending them (i.e. missing instances are still missing, extra instances are still extra, etc...)
 The `sender` is also responsible for throttling the rate at which messages are sent over NATS.

+### `metricsserver`

+The `metricsserver` registers with the CF collector and aggregates and provides metrics via a /varz end-point.
+These are the available metrics:

+- NumberOfAppsWithAllInstancesReporting: The number of desired applications for which all instances are reporting (the state of the instance is irrelevant: STARTING/RUNNING/CRASHED all count).
+- NumberOfAppsWithMissingInstances: The number of desired applications for which an instance is missing (i.e. the instance is simply not heartbeating at all).
+- NumberOfUndesiredRunningApps: The number of *undesired* applications with at least one instance reporting as STARTING or RUNNING.
+- NumberOfRunningInstances: The number of instances in the STARTING or RUNNING state.
+- NumberOfMissingIndices: The number of missing instances (these are instances that are desired but are simply not heartbeating at all).
+- NumberOfCrashedInstances: The number of instances reporting as crashed.
+- NumberOfCrashedIndices: The number of *indices* reporting as crashed.
+Because of the restart policy an individual index may have very many crashes associated with it.

+If either the actual state or desired state are not *fresh* all of these metrics will have the value `-1`.

 ### WIP:`api`